 5) Eat soft foods

-6) Orthodontic wax
+6) Use orthodontic wax

 Your orthodontist will most likely send you home with a nontoxic orthodontic wax.
 This wax is great for pain relief as it safeguards the inside of your gums, cheeks and lips from the brackets of the braces by creating a barrier that keeps the sharp ends of the brackets from further irritating your mouth.
 Make sure you follow the instructions given by your orthodontist when using the orthodontic wax.

-8) A warm saltwater rinse
+8) Try a warm salt water rinse

 If you have any cuts or sores in your mouth and on your gums from the braces after you’ve gotten them tightened, gurgling warm salt water can help heal the cuts and sores and alleviate any pain that you may be feeling.